 Suicide Club definitely delivers in that regard, providing us with detailed descriptions of life-enhancing technologies such as SmartBlood™ and DiamondSkin™ that make the bodies of lifers almost invincible.
 Even with the enhancements, however, the daily existence of the so-called lifers are carefully monitored by the government so that they may reach their maximum life expectancy and counterbalance the plummeting birth rate.
 In short, it seems that the cost of youth and longevity is the pleasures of living itself such as listening to stirring music or enjoying a sumptuous meal.
 In a way, the future depicted in Suicide Club is the direct opposite of the pleasure driven dystopian society in Aldous Huxley’s Brave New World.

 As the title suggests, Suicide Club makes us wonder if that kind of life is worth living at all.
 That question holds more weight for those who are “misaligned,” which means that their organs have different expiration dates as a result of unauthorized black market procedures.
-Even in those unfortunate cases, the law forbids the misaligned to commit suicide or get euthanized, leaving them to slowly atrophy and decay for an indefinite time at body farms.
+Even in those unfortunate cases, the law forbids the misaligned to commit suicide or get end-of-life care and assisted death, leaving them no choice but to slowly atrophy and decay for an indefinite time at body farms.
 As a protest against such government, a secret network of lifers called Suicide Club releases viral videos of its members taking their own lives in front of the camera.
-Although the Suicide Club’s agenda seem to revolve more around individual freedom as it is mostly comprised of affluent lifers, Heng also considers the issue of unequal distribution of healthcare by introducing sub-100s, who are not only excluded from receiving government subsidized life enhancing treatments but also treated as second class citizens.
+Although the Suicide Club’s agenda seem to revolve more around individual freedom than justice as it is mostly comprised of affluent lifers, Heng also considers the issue of unequal distribution of life chances by introducing sub-100s, who are not only excluded from receiving government subsidized life enhancing treatments but also treated as second class citizens.

 What I appreciate the most about recently published speculative fiction books by Asian North American women writers (Book of M, Severance, Ocean of Minutes, Suicide Club) is that each work revolves around characters of Asian descent, who are afforded complex personhood and therefore do not easily fit into the good subject / bad subject dyad.